 This problem also happens when a Sun and Sky Actor is in the scene.
 This actor is part of some templates.
 The sun is extremely bright (75.000 lux).
 The render to texture camera which renders the preview thumbs does not have exposure compensation.
 All images are extremely overexposed (white).

 The work-around is either using custom preview images or to manually set the sun brightness to something like 10 lux.
+There won't be a big difference visually.
 Double click the directional light to make that change.
 The sun is by default movable.
 Set it to stationary if you want to bake lighting.

 Try to avoid relying on exposure control to lit your scene correctly.
 Any value over 3.0 can cause problems with the preview renderer.